korhore/Wall-E/README.md

 ### Robot

-Robot-project is newes and most ambitious.
+Robot-project is newest and most ambitious.
 It models human kognitive-capabilities as application ones.
+Why?
+Because I can model things like this and be cause it is fun.

 #### Architercture
-Architercture is planned to work in a network and to be fully congugurable, so that Robot is biud by same kind elements- called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with hunam beings also.
+Architercture is planned to work in a network and to be fully configurable, so that Robot is buid by same kind elements - called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with human beings also.

 Sounds scifi?
 Yes, this project was my hobby project to implement all kind scifi-films nightmare.
-Basic lines in films are individual very capable robots or networking robots that is everywhere and controls everything and of course tries to destroy all humans, because humans tru to destroy it.
-This the was at the first beginning of Robot-scifi from the first one 1968: A Space Odyssey.
+Basic lines in the films are individual very capable robots or networking robots that is everywhere and controls everything and of course tries to destroy all humans, because humans try to destroy it.
+This the was case i the first beginning of Robot-scifi from 1968: A Space Odyssey.

-OK, Robot from this project cant destroy anyone, but can be fun ans if you take it seriously, it can be scientifically valuable.
+OK, Robot from this project can't destroy anyone, but can be fun ans if you take it seriously, it can be scientifically valuable.

 #### Robot

 Robot represents and models our senses and mucles.
-Robot can hear, see, movee, speak, ect.
+Robot can hear, see, move, speak, ect.
 Robot can own other Robots, so one of them is main Robot.
-All Robots including one logical main Robot know their main name which is same, so main Robot can be build logically in one computer or many.
+All Robots including one logical main Robot know their main name which is same, so main Robot can be build logically in one computer or using many computers.
-There ab be many main Robots in a network and they con communicate each other if they wan't.
+There can be many main Robots in a network and they can communicate each other if they wan't.
-Main Robots cam also share sub Robots if they wan't.
-Robots have always very tiny API
+Main Robots can also share sub Robots if they wan't.
+Robots have always very tiny API.

     def process(self, sensation)
 Robot can always process sensations.
-Sensation gives information to a Robot what to do and Robot perform actions needen Robot can also create new sensations given to other Robots.
+Sensation gives information to a Robot what to do and Robot perform actions needed.
+Robot can also create new sensations given to other Robots.

     def route(self, transferDirection, sensation)